Geoffrey24/Milestion1_Group43/Milestone_2/Unit_Testing_Report.md

         divide(10, 0)
     assert exc_info.type is ValueError
 ```

-### Test Case 6:

-add more test cases if necessary.

 ## 3. **Testing Report Summary**
 Include a screenshot of unit_test.html showing the results of all the above tests.